giulianodelagala/recsys/README.md

 * `item_list.txt`
   * Item file.
   * Each line is a triplet (org_id, remap_id) for one item, where org_id and remap_id represent the ID of the item in the original and our datasets, respectively.

+## Provided notebooks

+* Analisis_de_datos.ipynb: it analyses the used datasets and sees its distribution on the sensitive attributes of age and gender, to generate the graphs.
+* preprocessing.py: it preprocesses the notebooks to be able to fit the required ngcf input format
+* RecBole.py: it preprocesses the recbole input data and runs the metrics over the selected models Popularity and BPR to compare them to the ngcf and ngcf var models

+WARNING: to change the importance of the variance loss, you must edit line 47 of NGCF.py directly, changing the number value as needed.

+## Provided ablated datasets

+* ml100_test_all: dataset with the complete testing set
+* ml100_test_m: dataset with test set with only male users
+* ml100_test_f: dataset with test set with only female users
+* ml100_test_1_age: dataset with test set with only users under 18
+* ml100_test_18_age: dataset with test set with only users from 18 to 24
+* ml100_test_25_age: dataset with test set with only users from 25 to 34
+* ml100_test_35_age: dataset with test set with only users from 35 to 44
+* ml100_test_45_age: dataset with test set with only users from 45 to 49
+* ml100_test_50_age: dataset with test set with only users from 50 to 55
+* ml100_test_56_age: dataset with test set with only users 56+